Shaner1niner/project_awesome/README.md

 2.1 Tableau - Regional_Sales.xlsx - source file for Tableau_RegionalSales.twb

 3.0 scikit_abalone.ipynb - Jupyter Notebook to label the categorical variable "Sex".
-Includes a function to predict all variables in the data set, both categorica and numerical
+Includes a function to predict all variables in the data set, both categorical and numerical

 3.1 abalone_data.csv - source file for Tableau_RegionalSales.twb